 We booked our hire car with Blue Car Rental as they came out the best at the time when we booked.
 All of the hire car offices are within a quick bus route or a short walk from Keflavik Airport.
+Our hire car cost us £300 for the 5 days (Tues – Sat) which is quite expensive from the rest of the year but we got a good deal on it as other people have got theirs for under £200 during the winter months – so the time of year does affect the price a bit.
 I would definitely recommend shopping around for the different car hire companies to find the best deal for you as they are always changing and doing special deals for different periods of time so you are bound to find one for the length of time you will be staying in Iceland for.
 We chose to book the Kia Cee’d 5 door car in red as it was the perfect size for the four of us and all of our luggage.
 I’ll write about the different cars to go for below.

 WHAT CAR DO I GO FOR?